rockdaboot/wget2/docs/wget2_manual.md

 ## <a name="Environment"/>Environment

-  Wget supports proxies for both HTTP and FTP retrievals.
+  Wget2 supports proxies for both HTTP and FTP retrievals.
 The standard way to specify proxy location, which Wget recognizes, is using the following environment variables:

   `http_proxy`